-Our reading books are arranged into colour coded boxes which link to the National Curriculum.
-Last year the Friends of Houghton Conquest funded some wonderful new reading resources for your children to use at home.
+Once children have a secure phonic knowledge, and have moved past the support of 'Little Wandle' in year 2, our reading books are arranged into colour coded boxes which link to the National Curriculum.
+In the past couple of years, the Friends of Houghton Conquest have funded some wonderful new reading resources for your children to use at home.